summermengarelli/gathering-data-web/sections/SWAPI.md

 ## JSON

 JSON, or JavaScript Object Notation, is "a lightweight format for storing and transporting data," as defined by [W3Schools](https://www.w3schools.com/whatis/whatis_json.asp).
-In JSON, data for a given object (for example, an author) is contained within curly brackets (`{}`) is provided in key:value pairs.
+In JSON, data for a given object (for example, an author) is contained within curly brackets (`{}`) and is provided in key:value pairs.
 A single object might have any number of key:value pairs associated with or describing it.
 A given key (`booksWritten`) might have multiple values, which will be provided in an **array**, or a list of values, encased in square brackets (`[]`).
 A list of multiple objects is also presented as an array:

     {
         "authors": [